chris-ch/py-pod/README.md

 | Fund        | 1     | -1    | 3     |
 | Replication | 1     | -1    | 0     |

+With this simple example obviously the replication would be achieved through projecting the _fund_ onto the plane _(stock1, stock2)_.
+However, in general, we don't know beforehand the stocks that are best suited for the replication.

+Note also that in our example neither _Stock 1_ nor _Stock 2_ have a component on _Day 3_: the
+replication on that day will always be _0_., so that like _Stock 1_ and _Stock 2_ the replication will lie on the _(x, y)_ plane.

 The chart below shows the first and final projections in the case of a 3D space:
 3 daily performances for a 2 stocks-universe, plus a target fund to replicate.

-The first projection is performed on the second stock (yellow), since it better matches the fund performances than those of the first stock.
+The first projection is performed on the second stock (yellow), since it is found to better match the fund performances than those of the first stock.

 ![Example showing the first and final projections in the case of a 3D space](docs/first_and_final_projections.png?raw=true "Example")